-#4 Newborns are soothed and comforted by darkness
+#4 Finally, newborns are soothed and comforted by darkness

-So baby blackout curtains will help induce asleep and delay waking up
+So baby blackout curtains will help calm and soothe and induce sleep

 If you’re already googled best blackout curtains for your baby’s nursery, you’ll probably have discovered that there’s a lot of choice.
 Firstly, here’s what you need to look for: